-- Limit the use of extension cords-they are for temporary, short-term use only.
+- 8. Limit the use of extension cords-they are for temporary, short-term use only.
 In all other cases, request the installation of a new electrical outlet.
-Do not use extension cords as a substitution for fixed receptacle outlets.
+Do not use extension cords as substitution for fixed receptacle outlets.
 Long-term use of extension cords is a violation of OSHA regulations.
-The long-term use of multi-outlet power strips is also illegal, except for use with computer equipment. - Ensure that all extension cords used are carefully placed, visible, and not subject to damage.
+The long-term use of multi-outlet power strips is also illegal, except for use with computer equipment. - 9.
+Ensure that all extension cords used are carefully placed, visible, and not subject to damage.
 Cords must not run across aisles or corridors where they might be damaged or create a tripping hazard.
 Cords must not run through doors, walls or partitions, under rugs, or above dropped ceilings.
-They must not be tied in knots, draped overhead, or attached to walls. - Ensure that the wire size of an extension cord is adequate for the current to be carried.
+They must not be tied in knots, draped overhead, or attached to walls. - 10.
+Ensure that the wire size of an extension cord is adequate for the current to be carried.
 Failure to do so can lead to electrical fires.
-Cords used for 110-120 volts must be UL listed with a polarized three prong plug.
-Extension cords must never be linked together-use the proper length extension cord needed for the application. - Keep corrosive chemicals and organic solvents away from electrical cords-these can easily erode the insulation on wires. - Keep flammable materials away from electrical equipment. - Keep electrical equipment away from wet or damp locations or potential water spillage, unless specifically rated for use under such conditions. - Never handle electrical equipment when the hands, feet, or body are wet or perspiring or when standing on a wet floor. - In the event of an electrical fire, evacuate the area, call 911, and pull the nearest fire alarm.

-Never use water on an electrical fire.
-If safe and feasible, shut down the main power source. - In an electrical emergency, if a person received an electrical shock, do not touch the equipment, cord, or person.
-Call 911 to alert the Fire Department to treat the injured person and evaluate the situation.
+Cords used for 110-120 volt service should be UL listed with a polarized three prong plug.
+Extension cords must never be linked together-use the proper length extension cord needed for the application. - 11.
+Keep corrosive chemicals and organic solvents away from electrical cord-these can easily erode the insulation on wires. - 12.
+Keep flammable materials away from electrical equipment. - 13.
+Keep electrical equipment away from wet or damp locations or potential water spillage, unless specifically rated for use under such conditions. - 14.
+Never handle electrical equipment when hands, feet, or body are wet or perspiring or when standing on a wet floor. - 15.
+In the event of an electrical fire, leave the area, call 911, and pull the nearest fire alarm.
+Do not use water on an electrical fire.
+The appropriate fire extinguisher is labeled "C" or "ABC."
+If safe and possible, shut down the main power source. - 16.
+In an electrical emergency, if a person received an electrical shock, do not touch the equipment, cord or person.
+Call 911 so that the Fire Department can treat the injured person and evaluate the situation.
 If safe and possible, shut down the main power source.

-For more information, see the Electrical Safety Program or contact Environmental Health and Safety.
+For more information, see the University's Electrical Safety Program or contact the Division of Environmental Health and Safety at 6-3613.